Review: ZenGrip Pro actually prevents Switch finger strain

 I love my Nintendo Switch and have put thousands of hours into it.
 However, I gotta say I'm not a fan of how easily it makes my hands cramp up or how quickly it makes my pinky fingers go numb when playing in longer handheld mode sessions.
-In fact, shortly after getting my Switch, I began my search for the best Switch comfort grips to relieve this strain.
+In fact, shortly after getting my Switch, I began my search for the best Nintendo Switch grips to relieve this strain.

 After a few years, I've finally found the perfect solution in the form of the Satisfye ZenGrip Pro.
-I've been testing these babies out for a few weeks and they solve my hand complaints while providing a better design than other competitiors on the market.
+I've used these babies for months and they solve my hand complaints while providing a better design than other competitiors on the market.
 Plus, they come in different colors and come with extra accessories to make your Switch experience more convenient.
+Additionally, you can find some for the original Switch and Switch OLED as well as a separate line for Switch Lite.

 Ergonomic Switch grips

-Note: This article was originally published on March 13, 2021.
-It was updated July 2022 with the following changes: